 Computers and programming are good for:

 There's a wealth of free resources online for learning different coding languages, including tutorials, written guides, and courses.
-We have also run workshops on creative coding in good tools for beginners to start learning coding with.
+We have also run workshops on coding in good tools for beginners to start learning coding with.

 These resources might cover a range of coding languages, help you with general concepts, or offer suggestions for what you learn.